learn-co-curriculum/ds-linear-regression-project-axi/README.md

 # Create a Baseline Model

-Below, we create a baseline model.
-To do this we must:
+Below, create a baseline model.

+To do this you must:

 1. Calculate the mean of the `list_price` column in the `train` dataframe.
-2. Create a list with the same length as the `list_price` column where every value in the list is the mean that was calculated in the previous task.
+2. Now that you've calculate the mean of `list_price`, create a list with the same length as the `list_price` column where every value in the list is the calculated mean.
     - Store this list in the variable `baseline_preds`.